TutorialsLast Updated Aug 5, 20247 min read

 Fill in the name (Users) of your collection.
 You can also add a description for the collection to provide more insight.
 Your new collection is listed on the left sidebar under the Collections tab.

-Collection List - Postman
+Collection list - Postman

 Adding requests to the collection

-• {{api_url}}/user/get (GET): Fetches a list of user profiles
+• /users (GET): Fetches a list of user profiles

-• {{api_url}}/user/create (POST): Creates a new user profile
+• /users (POST): Creates a new user profile

 To add a new request, click the menu icon beside the collection.

-Add Request - Postman
+Add request - Postman

-Click Add requests.
-Create a request for the {{api_url}}/user/get endpoint, and click Save.
-Users is the collection we created earlier.
+Click Add request.
+Create a request for the GET https://reqres.in/api/users endpoint, and click Save.
+Users is the collection you created earlier.

-Add Request - Postman
+Create request - Postman

 A new request tab is listed.
-Enter the endpoint for the request in the address bar ({{api_url}}/user/get) using the api_url variable you created for the current environment.
+Enter the endpoint for the request in the address bar ({{api_url}}/users) using the api_url variable you created for the current environment.
 Name it Fetch the list of users.

-Add Request - Postman
+Add request - Postman

-Create another request, this time for the {{api_url}}/user/create endpoint.
-This is a POST request and requires a username, email, and password.
+Create another request, this time for the POST {{api_url}}/users endpoint.
+This is a POST request and requires a name, job.

-Add Request - Postman
+Add request 2 - Postman

 Make sure that you save this request.